Skip to content

 ChatGPT is where the audience is, and its retrieval layer runs almost entirely on Bing.
 Seer Interactive found that 87% of ChatGPT citations match Bing’s top-10 results, so your Bing SEO performance is effectively your ChatGPT performance.
 The platform leans heavily on third-party validation: “best of” lists, review aggregators, and Reddit threads are the primary recommendation triggers.
 Discovered Labs uncovered a notable asymmetry: Reddit fills 27% of ChatGPT’s search slots but is only 0.35% visible to the end user.
 The AI absorbs Reddit consensus without surfacing the source.
 With OpenAI launching ads in February 2026, paid placements may start competing with organic recommendations.
 Your move: optimize for Bing rankings, actively manage your brand presence on Reddit (authentically.
 AI models detect astroturfing), and prioritize getting featured on the “best of” lists that rank in Bing’s top 10 for your category queries.

 Claude retrieves through Brave Search, with BrightEdge documenting an 86.7% correlation between Brave rankings and Claude’s citations.
 But Claude is the most selective recommender.
 It favors technical accuracy, educational depth, and balanced analysis over promotional content.
 ConvertMate found that marketing copy receives a 0.8x penalty in Claude’s outputs.
-The reward for earning Claude’s trust is significant: its users have the highest average session value at $4.56, nearly double Perplexity’s.
 To optimize for Claude, focus on ranking in Brave Search, produce content with genuine technical substance, build educational resources with clear methodology, and include honest risk and limitation sections in your content.
-BrightEdge data shows that pages with dedicated limitation or trade-off sections see a 1.7x citation boost in Claude specifically.
+BrightEdge data shows that pages with dedicated limitation or trade-off sections appear to fare better on Claude, though we could not find a study publishing a sample behind any specific multiplier.
 This is not the platform for hype.
 It is the platform for depth.

 Gemini is the outlier.
-Yext found that 52.15% of Gemini’s citations come from brand-owned sites, more than double any other platform.
+Gemini leans on brand-owned sites more than any other platform, more than double any other platform.
 This makes Gemini the only major AI where your own website is the primary source of your recommendations.
 The reason is straightforward: Gemini runs on Google’s full stack, including the Knowledge Graph, Google Business Profile data, and structured markup.
-If you already rank well in Google organic search, Gemini is your easiest win.
+If you already rank well in Google organic search, Gemini is where that work carries furthest.
 Your optimization checklist: maintain strong Google SEO fundamentals, ensure your Google Business Profile is complete and current, implement comprehensive schema markup (Organization, Product, FAQ, Review), and keep your Knowledge Graph entity information accurate.
 Brands already investing in Google SEO get disproportionate returns here.

-Perplexity cites nearly three times as many sources as ChatGPT: 21.87 per response versus 7.92 (BrightEdge), and displays every citation visibly to the user.
+Perplexity cites nearly three times as many sources as ChatGPT: far more sources per response, and displays every citation visibly to the user.
 This transparency changes the game: users actually click through to sources.
 Perplexity runs its own independent crawler, which means freshness is critical.
 Content published or updated within the last 30 days occupies the sweet spot for Perplexity retrieval.
-The platform rewards FAQ-structured content, high domain authority, and original data.
+Cited pages there skew toward question-and-answer structure, established domains and original data, which is a description of what gets cited rather than a mechanism.
 If you publish proprietary research, benchmarks, or survey results that cannot be found elsewhere, Perplexity will cite you repeatedly.
 Reddit also plays an outsized role here, with niche community discussions feeding heavily into Perplexity’s recommendation logic.
 Focus on publishing fresh, data-rich content in a question-and-answer format, and ensure your domain authority is strong enough to compete for citation slots across nearly 22 source positions per query.

 Quick Wins: 1 Immediate Action per Platform